seemoo-lab/owl/README.md

 ## Requirements

-To use OWL, you will need a Wi-Fi card supporting active monitor mode with frame injection.
+**Wi-Fi card with *active* monitor mode.** To use OWL, you will need a Wi-Fi card supporting active monitor mode with frame injection.
 We recommend the Atheros AR9280 chip (IEEE 802.11n) which we used to develop and test this code.
 Configurations that do not support *active* monitor mode, i.e., ACK received frames, might suffer from throughput degradation because the sender will re-transmit each frame up to 7 times as per the IEEE 802.11 standard.
-Have a look at [this issue](https://github.com/seemoo-lab/owl/issues/9) if you want to find out whether your card meets the requirements.
+Have a look at [issue #9](https://github.com/seemoo-lab/owl/issues/9) if you want to find out whether your card meets the requirements.

+**No support for virtual machines and WSL.** OWL requires direct access to the Wi-Fi card which means that virtualized environments (except with USB or PCIe passthrough) and Windows Subsystem for Linux (WSL, see [issue #8](https://github.com/seemoo-lab/owl/issues/8)), are *not supported*.

 ## Installation